HOME : TOPICS : SCRIPTURES : CONTACT

 A. S. Herbert’s Historical Catalogue of Printed Bibles says of the Matthew Bible:

-This version, which welds together the best work of Tyndale and Coverdale, is generally considered to be the real primary version of our English Bible.12
+This version, which welds together the best work of Tyndale and Coverdale, is generally considered to be the real primary version of our English Bible.10

-That later translators were largely content with the Matthew Bible scriptures as the unacknowledged base for their Bible versions, demonstrates its great worth and merit.
-Thus, thanks be to God, both the Geneva and King James Bibles were in considerable measure taken from the Matthew Bible.
+The fact that later translators were largely content to use the Matthew Bible scriptures as the base for their Bible versions demonstrates its great worth.
+Thanks be to God, the King James Bible was in considerable measure taken from the Matthew Bible.
 It has been estimated that the KJV New Testament is 83% Tyndale’s.
 Professor David Daniell reports:

 Professor Daniell adds: